 III.
-Homeowner Policy Coverage Forms:
+Homeowner's Policy Coverage Forms:

-- A. HO1 (Basic Form) HO1 is no longer sold.
-Coverages are identical to a DP1 and an HO8: Fire, lightening, internal explosion, and EC (extended coverage, REV C SHAW), vandalism and malicious mischief. - B. HO2 (Broad Form), covers the dwelling, other structures, and personal property on a named perils basis.
-These perils are all the basic form perils and additionally IAFFECT. - C. HO3 (Special Form), provides Risks of (Direct Physical) Loss (a.k.a.
+A. HO1 - (Basic Form) HO1 is no longer sold.
+Coverages are identical to a DP1 and an HO8: Fire, lightening, internal explosion, and EC (extended coverage, REV C SHAW), vandalism and malicious mischief.
+The reason it is mentioned is the coverage on an HO2 builds on top of this coverage.

+B. HO2 - (Broad Form), covers the dwelling, other structures, and personal property on a named perils basis.
+These perils are all the basic form perils and additionally IAFFECT.

+C. HO3 - (Special Form), provides Risks of (Direct Physical) Loss (a.k.a.
 Open Perils) coverage on the dwelling and other structures.
-All perils are covered unless specifically listed as excluded. important to note: - Coverage for the dwelling "A" and Other Structures "B" are Open Perils. - Coverage for Personal Property "C" insures against losses caused by Broad Form named perils. - E.g., a raccoon breaks into my garage and nests, the damage to the structure is covered because raccoons are not excluded.
-The damage to my personal property is not covered as raccoons are not a named peril. - D. HO4 (Contents Broad a.k.a.
+All perils are covered unless specifically listed as excluded. important to note:

+- Coverage for the dwelling "A" and Other Structures "B" are Open Perils. - Coverage for Personal Property "C" insures against losses caused by Broad Form named perils. - e.g., a raccoon breaks into my garage and nests, the damage to the structure is covered because raccoons are not excluded.
+The damage to my personal property is not covered as raccoons are not a named peril.

+D. HO4 - (Contents Broad a.k.a.
 Renters or Tenants), provides Named Perils coverage (same as on the HO2 "A" & HO3) for personal property "C." There is no dwelling coverage "A" and "B" because the insured doesn't own the premises.
-The HO2 Broad Form perils apply to the Renters Form. - E. HO5 (Comprehensive Form), provides Risks of (Direct Physical) Loss (open perils) on the dwelling, other structures, and on personal property.
-This is considered the best Homeowner policy today because it has the broadest coverage.
-Most companies today use the HO3 and add the HO15 endorsement to give the identical coverage as the HO5. - E.g., a raccoon breaks into my garage and nests, the damage to the structure is covered because raccoons are not excluded.
-The damage to my personal property is covered as raccoons are not a named EXCLUSION. - F. HO6 (Condominium Form a.k.a.
-Unit Owners), is the same coverage as on a Renter's Policy.
+The HO2 Broad Form perils apply to the Renters Form.

+E. HO5 - (Comprehensive Form), provides Risks of (Direct Physical) Loss (open perils) on the dwelling, other structures, and on personal property.
+This is considered the best Homeowner's policy today because it has the broadest coverage.
+Many companies today use the HO3 and add the HO15 endorsement to give the identical coverage as the HO5.

+• e.g., a raccoon breaks into my garage and nests, the damage to the structure is covered because raccoons are not excluded.
+The damage to my personal property is covered as raccoons are not a named EXCLUSION.

+F. HO6 - (Condominium Form A.K.A.
+Unit Owners), is the same coverage as on a Renter's Policy, with a little more.
 The dwelling coverage "A" & "B" is covered under the Condominium Owners Association's policy.
 Also, there is limited Dwelling "A" coverage for alterations and other owned building items.
 It can be increased, if necessary.
 Higher coverages are necessary compared to a renter's form because the insured owns the interior of the unit; all appliances, cupboards, tub, fixtures, etc.

-G. Mobile Home Coverage - (formerly HO7) (Also known as manufactured homes) coverage and sections are the SAME AS most regular Homeowner forms.

-Coverage "A" is the dwelling, Coverage "B" is other structures (porch or carport), Coverage "C" is for the personal property of the insured.

-Section II is liability coverage, etc. There are two major differences: the personal property coverage and how losses are settled for the dwelling or mobile home.

-For example, should a windstorm blow the roof off your mobile home, coverage "A" Dwelling would pay for the damage, minus a deductible.
-Should a neighbor fall and break an arm when entering your mobile home, Section II Liability would pay for the injury.

-Coverage:

-- Coverage A States the limit for damage to the mobile home - Coverage B Other Structure coverage (10% of Coverage A limit) - Coverage C Personal Property of the insured (40% of Coverage A limit)

-(Note the difference: Unlike the HO forms that provide 50% of the Coverage A limit for personal property coverage, the Mobile Home policy provides 40% of Coverage A limit extended for personal property coverage).
-This is because appliances, furniture, etc., that come from the manufacturer and everything that comes in the unit from the dealer at the time of purchase is classified as Coverage A structure and not coverage C, personal property.

-- Coverage D Loss of Use coverage

-- Coverage E Personal Liability

-- Coverage F Medical Payments

-Mobile Home Policies and Homeowner Policies:

-Since mobile homes depreciate rapidly, property losses are settled on an actual cash value basis.
-Keep in mind that a Homeowner policy property loss is settled on a replacement cost basis.
-You can have this policy endorsed at replacement cost.

-HO forms that provide Coverage A cover 50% of that limit for personal property coverage.
-The Mobile Home policy provides 40% of the Coverage A limit extended for personal property coverage.
-Mobile homes have the appliances built in and the appliances are covered under Coverage A, while the HO2, 3, 5, and 8 all have the appliances listed on Coverage C - personal property.

-The mobile home policy is nearly identical to a homeowner policy in coverage, conditions, perils insured against, perils excluded, and property excluded.

-The fact that a mobile home IS mobile adds an interesting twist to a standard HO policy as well as potential endorsements:

-Property preservation in a standard HO policy changes to include removal of the mobile home to a safer location when necessary to avoid damage from an insured against peril but limits the extra expenses to \$500.

-If there is no endangering peril the homeowner must contact the insurer and ask for a Transportation / Permission to Move endorsement.
-This adds the perils of collision, upset, stranding, and sinking to the covered perils for 30 days.

-H. HO8 (a.k.a.
-Modified Coverages) is the same as the HO1 with EC, except losses are paid on an actual cash value basis or construction cost, not replacement cost.
-Owners of older homes, custom homes, or elaborate homes with detailed designs or decorative architecture might have a replacement cost far in excess of the ACV or market value of their home.
+G. HO8 (a.k.a.
+Modified Coverages) is the same as the HO1, except losses are paid on an actual cash value basis or construction cost, not replacement cost.
+Owners of older homes or elaborate homes with detailed designs or decorative architecture might have a replacement cost far in excess of the ACV or market value of their home.
 The premium for such a home would be prohibitive.
-The HO8 provides a practical package of homeowner coverage for owners of such dwellings.
+The HO8 provides a practical package of homeowner's coverage for owners of such dwellings.
 This also avoids creating a moral hazard.
-(E.g., A home is insured for a million dollars, the replacement cost is a million dollars, the market value is \$250,000.
+(A home is insured for a million dollars, the replacement cost is a million dollars, the market value is \$250,000.
 Do you sell it and move or not repair the wiring and let it burn down?)
 It is a basic named perils policy (see DP1 or HO1).

-Again, Mobile Home (formerly HO7) and HO8 (Modified Coverages) are the only Homeowner policies that cover the structures (A & B) on an Actual Cash Value a.k.a.
-Construction Cost basis.
-E.g., If there were a fire loss, the repair is for the same square footage with materials available today.
+e.g., If there were a fire loss, the repair is for the same square footage with materials available today.
 A golden oak sunroom / library would be replaced with a sunroom / library but not paneled in golden oak.